genuinetools/bpfd/README.md

 You can also filter based off the container runtime you would like to alert on.

-**Notifications**
+**Actions**

 COMING SOON

-There will also be an interface for notifications.
+There will also be an interface for actions.
 That way you can send alerts on the rules you set up to Slack, email, or even run arbitrary code so you can kill a container, pause a container, or checkpoint a container to restore it elsewhere without even having to login to a computer.